 Be sure to make some Vegan Chocolate Guinness Cake for dessert!

-Leftover vegetarian Irish stew can be kept in an airtight container in the fridge for up to 5 days.
-It also freezes well for up to 3 months, just be aware that potatoes can become a little floury once they have been frozen, defrosted and reheated.
+Leftovers can be kept in an airtight container in the fridge for up to 5 days.
+They can also be frozen for up to 3 months, just be aware that potatoes can become a little floury once they have been frozen, defrosted, and reheated.

 Defrost overnight in the fridge then reheat in a pot on the stove until piping hot, or for a few minutes in the microwave.
 Feel free to add a splash or two of broth or beer to help thin it out if necessary.